Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ...
 ```

-If a specific covariate value is missing, please use "NaN" or "NA" to indicate that missing value
+If a specific covariate value is missing, please use "NaN" to indicate that missing value

 If no covariates file is provided, the covariates matrix **X** will be automatically set to a *n*-by-1 matrix with all elements equal to 1, where *n* is the number of individuals.